bit-bots/quintic_walk/index.md

 ### Video
 A video, showing the different top speeds of the simulated robots as well as previous usages of the approach on simulated and real robots can be found [here](https://cloud.mafiasi.de/s/HdpTFrgq55yzQn5).

+A präsentation of the walk controller and the paramter optimizaion can be found [here](https://www.youtube.com/watch?v=tp6xYrkInts).

 ### Tutorial

 #### Building (ROS 2 Version)